FA - Fine Arts

-General education introductory course.
-A team taught introduction to significant developments in the fine arts, with an emphasis on culture, history, politics, technology, identity and globalization.
+General education fine arts introductory course.
+Team taught introduction to significant developments in the fine arts, with an emphasis on culture, history, politics, technology, identity and globalization.

 Intensive study of topics related to fine arts.
 Differing topics are denoted by a letter following the course number (i.e., 150C, 150P, etc.).

 FA 301.
-An Introduction to Entrepreneurship in the Arts 3 credit hours
+An Introduction to Entrepreneurship in the Arts (3).

-General education advanced further study course.
+General education humanities and fine arts advanced further study course.
 Helps students focus on business and marketing aspects of the arts.
-An examination from the artist's perspective of techniques for launching a career in the arts.
+Examines from the artist's perspective techniques for launching a career in the arts.
 Gives attention to elementary concepts of marketing artistic talents, goal setting, financing, legal issues and public demographics.

 Field placement which integrates coursework with a planned and supervised professional experience designed to complement and enhance the student's academic program.
-May be repeated for credit.
+Repeatable for credit.
 Prerequisite: satisfactory academic standing prior to the first job assignment.

 For group instruction.
-May be repeated for credit.
+Repeatable for credit.
 Involves interdisciplinary upper-division/graduate-level topics with the fine arts (music, art, dance and theatre).
 Prerequisite: senior undergraduate or graduate standing or instructor's consent.

 Intensive study of topics related to fine arts.
 Differing topics are denoted by a letter following the course number (i.e., 750C, 750U, etc.).